 We next visit the Speicherstadtmuseum, located in an original redbrick warehouse built in 1888, in which goods and tools collected from traditional warehouse companies and business premises of the warehouse district are exhibited.
 Historical photos and maps illustrate social and economic changes of over a century in this unique historical monument that used to be part of the former free-port and is now part of Hamburg’s UNESCO World Cultural Heritage.
 The exhibition also covers the architecture of the dockland warehouse district, coffee- and tea-trading, and lighter-boating that carried goods from ships to the warehouses.

 We shall next walk through the centre of town to the church of St Jacobi (St James), dedicated to the saint whose remains are believed to lie at Santiago de Compostela in Spain.
-The present church is a careful reconstruction of the hall church built in the 15th century that was made Lutheran in 1529.
+The present church is a careful reconstruction of the hall church, which was built in the 15th century and made Lutheran in 1529.
 Although the church’s fabric is a restoration (the tower has a 20th century design), many of its furnishing were saved from WWII bombing.
 Its highlight is a famous organ built by Arp Schnitger from 1693.
-With 60 registers and around 4,000 pipes, it is the largest Baroque organ in Northern Europe.
+With 60 registers and around 4000 pipes, it is the largest Baroque organ in Northern Europe.
 The church also has its original 15th century altars.

 The rest of the day is at leisure.
-We shall reconvene in the evening for a performance at the famous Elbphilharmonie (Subject to performance schedule).
+We shall reconvene in the evening for a performance by the Symphoniker Hamburg of works by Ravel at the historic Laeiszhalle.
 (Overnight Hamburg) B

 Day 14: Tuesday 24 September, Hamburg